Did you know you can get paid market research jobs online for extra cash?

 They’re often done face to face but at the moment are being done remotely using Zoom or Webex.

-An interview will have some standard questions but it allowed the interviewer to see how you react to things and then ask some “deep dive” questions which gives them a much better understanding about how customers FEEL about any product or service.
+An interview will have some standard questions but it allows the interviewer to see how you react to things and then ask some “deep dive” questions.
+This gives them a much better understanding of how customers feel about any particular product or service.

 Paid research focus groups bring together a number of carefully selected people who will fit the company’s target market for their service/product to have a group chat, referred to as a Focus Group.

 Focus groups are usually led by a trained moderator.
 Someone who has the experience to be able to manage lots of people wanting to talk about their views and experiences.